Pedro Dolabella: Club career

 Coming out of college, Dolabella was invited to take part in the MLS College Showcase.

 Rochester New York FC

 Dolabella spent time in the preseason with Charlotte FC, however, he did not sign with the club.
 On 14 March 2022, it was announced that he had joined Rochester New York FC for the club's inaugural season in MLS Next Pro.
 On 25 March, Dolabella started and played the entire match in a 2–0 loss against St. Louis City SC 2.
 Dolabella would score his first goal for Rochester on 20 April in a game against FC Motown.
 On September 23, 2022, Dolabella was named to the MLS Next Pro Best XI.
 Though Dolabella was contracted to the team for the 2023 MLS Next Pro season, the team ceased operations on March 10, 2022 leaving Dolabella without a club.

 Union Omaha

 On March 14, 2023, Union Omaha announced that it had signed Dolabella to a contract for the 2023 USL League One season.

+North Carolina FC

+Dolabella signed with USL Championship club North Carolina FC on February 3, 2025.